spiros955/BER-calculation-in-AMI-coding/README.md

 **White** refers to the idea that it has uniform power across the frequency band for the information system.
 It is an analogy to the color white which has uniform emissions at all frequencies in the visible spectrum.

 **Gaussian** because it has a normal distribution in the time domain with an average time domain value of zero.

+## Root-raised-cosine filter (RRC)

+A root-raised-cosine filter (RRC), sometimes known as square-root-raised-cosine filter (SRRC), is frequently used as the transmit and receive filter in a digital communication system to perform matched filtering.
+This helps in minimizing **intersymbol interference (ISI)**.
+The combined response of two such filters is that of the raised-cosine filter.
+To have minimum ISI (Intersymbol interference), the overall response of transmit filter, channel response and receive filter has to satisfy Nyquist ISI criterion.
+Raised-cosine filter is the most popular filter response satisfying this criterion.